trueos/trueos-docs/trueos-handbook/postinstall.rst

 When finished, click :guilabel:`Next` to proceed to the next screen.

-.. index:: set root password
+.. index:: setting a root password
 .. _Set the Root Password:

 Set the Root Password